Periods of Rain This Weekend

 Several dry hours as well

-TODAY: Mostly cloudy and mild with occasional showers and a few thunderstorms.
+TODAY: Mostly cloudy and a bit muggy with occasional showers and a few thunderstorms.
 High: 80°.
 Wind: SW 5-10 mph.

 TONIGHT: Mostly cloudy with a chance for showers and isolated thunderstorms.
 Low: 63°.
 Wind: W 5 mph.